 Whether it’s with an Automated Drive-Thru Wash, 2-Step Washing, or using an undercarriage cleaner, keeping the bottom of your fleet clean all winter can prevent costly repairs, reduce rust, and lower overall maintenance costs.

-Should You Continue to Wash Your Fleet in Winter?
+How Often Should You Pressure Wash in Winter?

 We always encourage people to regularly wash their fleets — even when it’s winter — because it’s not just an image issue, it’s a maintenance issue.